License Lookup (Verification) for California-Licensed Professional Engineers, Land Surveyors, Geologists, and Geophysicists

 Retired: The licensee has been issued a retired license by the Board.
 The licensee may no longer practice.

 Revoked: The license is terminated, and the right to practice is ended.
 Revocation is the result of a disciplinary action.

 Suspended: The licensee is prohibited from practicing for a specific period of time.
 Suspension is the result of a disciplinary action.

 Voluntary Surrender/Surrender of License: The license has been voluntarily returned to the Board, and the right to practice is ended.
-Voluntary surrender is usually as the result of a disciplinary action.
+Voluntary surrender is the result of a disciplinary action.

 AG - Agricultural Engineer

 FP - Fire Protection Engineer

 GE - Geotechnical Engineer (Soil or Soils Engineer)